| Title: | Object-Oriented Diagram Plots with 'ggplot2' |

 label.margin |

 Amount of distance around label.
-Unit vector of length four.
+A grid::unit vector of length four.
 Usually created with |

 label.padding |

 Amount of padding around label.
-Unit vector of length four.
+A grid::unit vector of length four.
 Usually created with |

 label.r |